isyq/logger/README.md

 # logger
-A log system for PSoC project.
+A log4j like system for PSoC project.

 ## Feature: